Wednesday, June 2, 2010

-The Trauma was at 2121 Arch Street, near Rittenhouse Square.
-The proprietor of The Trauma was Manny Rubin, who also ran The 2nd Fret, Philadelphia's leading folk club.
+The Trauma was at 2121 Arch Street, near Logan Square.
+The proprietor of The Trauma was Manny Rubin, who also ran The 2nd Fret on Sansom Street, Philadelphia's leading folk club.
 The Trauma was a pretty small place, more like a club than a ballroom.
 Rubin seems to have figured out that the market was moving away from folk towards rock, and his timing was excellent.
 A number of excellent and interesting bands played The Trauma, although details are hardly complete.

 The first show I know about at The Trauma was February 24-26, 1967 with Lothar and The Hand People.
 The last I can confirm was The Mothers of Invention playing 6 nights at The Trauma at the end of 1967 (December 26-31).
 Unfortunately, Rubin's excellent timing merely provided a "proof of concept" for the Electric Factory, which opened up in February 1968, just a block away.
 Apparently The Trauma survived into early 1968, but it could not compete with its larger rival.